 It recognizes the many contributions of American agriculture

 As another growing season approaches, today has been set as National Ag Day by the Agriculture Council of America.
-The council designates the week within which it falls as National Ag Week.
-This important time to celebrate agriculture runs through Saturday.
+The council designates the week within it falls as National Ag Week.

-One goal of Ag Day is to recognize the contribution agriculture makes in the lives of all of us.
-The council sponsors and encourages programs during Ag Week that help Americans understand:
+One goal of National Ag Day is to recognize the contribution agriculture makes in the lives of all of us.
+The council sponsors and encourages programs during National Ag Week that help Americans:

-• How food and fiber products are produced,
+• Understand how food and fiber products are produced.

-• The role agriculture plays in providing safe, abundant and affordable products.
+• Appreciate the role ag plays in providing safe, abundant and affordable products.

-While it seems unlikely that many Iowans need to be reminded that agriculture is vital to this state, this is a good time to recall just how impressive American agriculture truly has become.
+While it seems unlikely that many Iowans need to be reminded that agriculture is is vital to this state, this is a good time to recall just how impressive American agriculture has truly become.